Formulas for

 Everything you need to wire it into a sheet.

-How do I pull URL Encode & Decode into a spreadsheet?
+How do I pull URL Encode & Decode into Google Sheets?

 How many credits does each URL Encode & Decode cell cost?